Lecture 2

 Pseudoinverse Recovery of the Original Image with Filtering.

-Looking at the results, around the \(10^{-7}\) mark we start to a peak level of recovery, as measured by the error in the Frobenius norm of the reconstruction.
+Looking at the results, around the \(10^{-7}\) mark we reach a peak level of recovery, as measured by the Frobenius-norm error of the reconstruction.
 But what happens when we add noise to the data signal?

 Adding Noise to the Signal

-Now we add some noise to the signal and try least squares again for the direct solution
+Now we add some noise to the signal and solve the (slightly regularized) normal equations directly:

 Show the code